grumpyjames/birding-almanac/features/a-200-bird-year/part-44-east-of-inverness.md

 #### Fochabers

 Our next stop is Fochabers.
-A large gang of Waxwings have been sighted here, and the description of their location is _very_ precise.
+A large gang of Waxwings has been sighted here, and the description of their location is _very_ precise.
 We stop on the designated road and stride out of the car, expected to be greeted by the gentle trills of Waxwings.
 We are disappointed.
 We're